CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 This Story also Contains

 Computer Science taught in Class 11 and 12 forms the base for pursuing higher studies, especially for those who want to make a career in this field.
-Although it is a scoring subject, students often find it hard to grab good marks in the subject.
+Although it is a scoring subject, students often find it hard to get good marks in the subject.
 The reason for the same can be a lack of information or a poor study plan.
-Considering the same, we have compiled some best CBSE Class 12 preparation tips for computer science in this article to help them to perform well in the examination.
+Considering the same, we have compiled some best CBSE Class 12 preparation tips for computer science in this article to help them perform well in the examination.

 Also, check: CBSE Class 12 Date Sheet